 Wing Commander Academy

-- This article is about the game.
-For the animated television series, see Wing Commander Academy (TV).
+This article is about a game.
 For other uses, see Wing Commander Academy (disambiguation).

 |Wing Commander Academy|

 5.99 USD (2013)

 Wing Commander Academy is a 1993 space combat game developed by Origin Systems and published by Electronic Arts.
 Academy is primarily a mission builder based on technology and assets developed for Wing Commander II: Vengeance of the Kilrathi.
 The game allows players to populate up to four nav points with a variety of objects including enemy spacecraft, asteroids, mine fields, data pods, ejected pilots, random encounters or space stations which may be defended.
 Mission designers can choose the AI level for the opposing spacecraft and players may choose to fly missions using one of nine spacecraft and four wingmen.
 Missions may be saved as files and traded to be flown by others.
 The game also features a "Gauntlet" mode which pits the player against fifteen pre-constructed missions which each consist of three waves of increasingly difficult opponents.